jeremyfa/interpret/README.md

 On targets supporting haxe's **sys** API, live reload can work without having to run any custom server.
 The app itself will just watch for changes on the file system.

-It is however possible to provide custom watchers as needed for more complexe scenarios.
-Some ideas: remotely updating a mobile app (ios/android) through websockets, embedding a code editor in the same app that runs it...
+It is however possible to provide custom watchers as needed for more complex scenarios.
+Some ideas: remotely update a mobile app (ios/android) through websockets, embed a code editor in the same app that runs it...

 ### Try to stay as close as possible to Haxe